damontano/rna-seq-pipeline/README.md

 NCBI Sequence Read Archive: SRA Download. (n.d.).
 Retrieved October 28, 2021, from https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/

 ## Privacy
-The data used to test the pipeline.sh script came from animal data and does not contain any identifier information that we see with data that comes from humans.
+The information used to test the pipeline.sh script does not deal with any sensitive or personally identifiable information that would require privacy protection measures.